Wells Fargo quarterly profit rises 32 percent

-(Reuters) - Wells Fargo & Co (WFC.N) posted a 32 percent rise in third-quarter profit on Friday, helped by an increase in net interest income and lower expenses.
+Oct 12 (Reuters) - Wells Fargo & Co posted a 32 percent rise in third-quarter profit on Friday, helped by an increase in net interest income and lower expenses.

 Net income applicable to common stock holders rose to $5.45 billion, or $1.13 per share, in the quarter ended Sept.
 30, from $4.13 billion or 83 cents per share a year ago. reut.rs/2NCtgK8